MathumithaRajan/HDL-Bits-Solution/README.md

 A platform that provides hands-on exercises for learning Verilog and digital logic design with problems ranging from fundamental gates to more complex state machines and sequential logic.

 ## 📁 Repository Structure

 Each folder contains solutions categorized by problem type:

-## 📂 Repository Structure

-Each folder contains solutions categorized by problem type:
 <pre>
 Verilog Language
 ├── Basics